Privacy preservation in continuous-time average consensus algorithm via deterministic additive obfuscation signals: Introduction

 \emph{Literature review}: Privacy preservation solutions for the average consensus problem have been investigated in the literature mainly in the context of discrete-time consensus algorithms over connected undirected graphs.
-The general idea is to add perturbation signals to the transmitted out signal of the agents.
+The general idea is to add obfuscation signals to the transmitted out signal of the agents.
 For example, in one of the early privacy-preserving schemes, Kefayati, Talebi, and Khalaj \cite{kefayati2007secure} proposed that each agent adds a random number generated by zero-mean Gaussian processes to its initial condition.
 This way the reference value of the agents is guaranteed to stay private but the algorithm does not necessarily converge to the anticipated value.
 Similarly, in recent years, Nozari, Tallapragada and Cortes~\cite{nozari2017differentially} also relied on adding zero-mean noises to protect the privacy of the agents.
 However, they develop their noises according to a framework defined based on the concept of differential privacy, which is initially developed in the data science literature~\cite{mcsherry2007mechanism,friedman2010data,dwork2008differential,dwork2014algorithmic}.
 In this framework,~\cite{nozari2017differentially} characterizes the convergence degradation and proposes an optimal noise in order to keep a level of privacy to the agents while minimizing the rate of convergence deterioration.
 To eliminate deviation from desired convergence point, Manitara and Hadjicostis~\cite{NEM-CNH:13} proposed to add a zero-sum finite sequence of noises to the transmitted signal of each agent, and Mo and Murray \cite{mo2017privacy} proposed to add zero-sum infinite sequences.
-Because of the zero-sum condition on the perturbation signals, however~\cite{NEM-CNH:13} and~\cite{mo2017privacy} show that the privacy of an agent can only be preserved when the malicious agent does not have access to at least one of the signals transmitted to that agent.
+Because of the zero-sum condition on the obfuscation signals, however, ~\cite{NEM-CNH:13} and~\cite{mo2017privacy} show that the privacy of an agent can only be preserved when the eavesdropper does not have access to at least one of the signals transmitted to that agent.
 Additive noises have also been used as a privacy preservation mechanism in other distributed algorithms such as distributed optimization~\cite{huang2015differentially} and distributed estimation~\cite{le2012differentially,JLN-GJP:14}.
 A thorough review of these results can be found in a recent tutorial paper~\cite{JC-GED-SH-JLN-SM-GJP:16}.
 For the discrete-time average consensus, on a different approach,~\cite{ruan2017secure} uses a cryptographic approach to preserve the privacy of the~agents.
+Moreover,~\cite{ASE-SSK:20} proposes to use the dynamic average consensus algorithm of~\cite{SSK-JC-SM:15-ijrnc} as a privacy-preserving algorithm for the average consensus problem.